California governor declares monkeypox emergency | Health

 California governor declares monkeypox emergency

-California Governor Gavin Newsom declared a monkeypox emergency in the most populous U.S. state on Monday in a move aimed at bolstering vaccination efforts to control an outbreak that U.S. health officials report has infected more than 5,800 Americans.
+California Governor Gavin Newsom declared a state of emergency over monkeypox on Monday in a move aimed at bolstering vaccination efforts to slow the spread of an outbreak that has infected more than 5,800 Americans.
+New York Governor Kathy Hochul declared a monkeypox emergency last week in her state, which accounts for one in four U.S. cases documented to date.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)